 Which Laser Distance Measure is Right for You?

-The very first laser distance measure I’ve owned was a Bosch – and I still use it.
-Since I got that GLM 15, laser distance measures have taken off and expanded with new technologies.
-Not everyone needs the highest range with all the bells and whistles, though.
-So which one is the best for your job?
+Having used over a dozen laser distance measures from almost as many brands, it’s clear some key features make a difference.
+The very first laser distance measure I owned was a Bosch, and I still use it.
+Since I got that GLM 15, laser distance measures have become more commonplace and bring new technologies and features.
+Not everyone needs all those bells and whistles, though.
+I’ll help you figure out which laser distance measure is right for you.

-Here’s a breakdown of the important features so you can decide.
+We’ve got a breakdown of the important features to look for, so you can decide.

 What to Look for on a Laser Distance Measure

 Are you working indoors or out?
-Residential or commercial?
+Do you focus on mostly residential or commercial projects?

-If you’re working on residential jobs, 50 feet of range is often going to cover all your needs for indoor measurements.
-If you’re estimating fencing or other outdoor products, you’ll likely want to go longer.
+If you’re working on residential jobs, 50 feet of range often covers all your needs for indoor measurements.
+If you estimate fencing or other outdoor products, you may want to go longer.

-Commercial applications are usually on a larger scale, so you’ll want a longer range.
+Commercial applications usually require larger distance measurements, so a longer range tool makes sense.

 Make the Call: Consider the longest measurements you need a laser distance measure for.
 Get a model that will extend a little beyond that.

 Most laser distance meters will have either 1/8-inch or 1/16-inch accuracy at 30 feet.
-For basic estimating, the 1/8-inch accuracy is absolutely fine.
-Even if you don’t need to bump up to 1/16-inch, you’ll often find that you’ll get it on laser measures that have a longer range.
+For basic estimating, the 1/8-inch accuracy works just fine.
+Even if you don’t need to bump up to 1/16-inch accuracy, longer range models typically provide it.

 Make the Call: Most applications for a laser distance measure will be fine with 1/8-inch accuracy.
 But more accurate is still more accurate.

 A basic laser distance measure doesn’t have any memory storage.
 The best it will give you is the ability to hold a measurement.
-Others might give you storage for 200 measurements or more.
-The key here is to decide how comfortable you are recording measurements in a notebook or on your phone.
-If you’re a good note taker or just don’t trust technology, memory might be a big deal.
+Others might give you storage for up to 200 measurements or more.
+Decide how comfortable you are recording measurements in a notebook or on your phone.
+If you’re a good note-taker or you just don’t trust technology, memory might not be a big deal.
 On the other hand, if you tend to leave your notebook behind, having those figures in storage might save your bacon.

 Make the Call: This is a judgment call.
-I like a laser measure with at least 50 data point storage so I can have an entire house worth of measurements.
+I like a laser measure with at least 50 data points of storage so I can have an entire house worth of measurements.
 I still record them in a notebook, though.

 Make the Call: Both screen work just fine, but we prefer LED if we have a choice.